You wanna know the best place to start when it comes to creating a home that flows (makes complete sense from one room to another)?

-Besides the fact that model homes have absolutely no clutter (or toys strewn about) there is a reason why they feel so good, and the reason is color.
+Besides the fact that model homes have absolutely no clutter (or toys strewn about) there’s a reason why they feel so good, and the reason is color.

 Now I’m not saying that I strive to have a home that looks like a model home because that isn’t real life, but I will say that when I started thinking about making a color palette for my home, I definitely took cues from model homes.
-And it just so happens that touring model homes is one of my lil’ lady’s favorite weekend activities.
-Free cookies for her, and inspiration for me, a win-win!
+And it just so happens that touring model homes is one of our favorite weekend activities.
+Free cookies for the kids, and inspiration for me, a win-win!

 I did this when we moved into our home and even though I haven’t gotten to every room yet, I have a plan for when I get there.
 Like you, I’m dealing with life and budget so a completely decorated home takes time.